Jeunese/jeunese.github.io/docs/overview.md

 # Information Development Overview

-An Information Development team consists of technical authors, also called information developers, that typically belong to Engineering.
+An Information Development team consists of technical authors, also called content or information developers, that typically belong to Engineering.

 Information developers are concerned with designing the digital experience of product information –– how information is formed, organised, delivered, presented, and so on.
 For this reason, Information Development is also called **Information Experience**, which can be shortened to "IX".